isovector/certainty-by-construction/src/book/1-agda.lagda.md

 So as to convince any potential doubters that our one-at-a-time function encoding (also known as *curried functions*) are equivalent to the usual "take all your arguments at once as a big tuple," we can show an isomorphism between the two.
-That is, we'd like to be able to transform functions of the shape `A × B → C` into `A → B → C` and vice versa.
+That is, we'd like to be able to transform functions of the shape `type:A × B → C` into `type:A → B → C` and vice versa.
 We'll work through the first half of this isomorphism together, and leave the other direction as an exercise to try your hand at writing some Agda for yourself (or talking Agda into writing it for you!)